-110 Fundamentals of College Mathematics This course is designed to be the terminal math course for nonor a "C" or better in Math 100.
+110 Fundamentals of College Mathematics 4 credit hours This course is designed to be the terminal math course for non-science majors.
+Topics covered will include: review of basic math, set theory, logic, measurement systems, series, exponents, systems of equations, interest, geometry, graphing, probability and statistics, and applications.
+Prereq: Appropriate score on math placement test or a "C" or better in Math 100.
 (Fall and Spring)

-4 credit hours science majors.
-Topics covered will include: review of basic math, set theory, logic, measurement systems, series, exponents, systems of equations, interest, geometry, graphing, probability and statistics, and applications.
-Prereq: Appropriate score on math placement test